Pune Dialogue on National Security

 No conference was held in 2020 due to Covid-19 pandemic.

-6th PDNS, October 28, 29, 2021: The sixth Pune dialogue on National Security 2021 (PDNS 2021) will be held on 28th and 29th October, 2021.
-The theme for the conference is ‘National Security Preparedness in the Age of Disasters and Pandemics.’
-Experts and eminent speakers from various fields will express their views on National Security against the backdrop of the Covid-19 Pandemic and Disasters, both natural and manmade.
-The dialogue will be held on a virtual platform.
-This conference is scheduled to be inaugurated by the National Security Adviser, Shri Ajit Doval with the Keynote Address by Dr Soumya Swaminathan, Chief Scientist, World Health Organisation and the Valedictory Address will be delivered by Dr Rajiv Kumar, Vice-Chairman, NITI AAYOG.
+6th PDNS, October 28, 29, 2021: The sixth Pune dialogue on National Security 2021 (PDNS 2021) was held on 28th and 29th October, 2021.
+The theme for the conference was ‘National Security Preparedness in the Age of Disasters and Pandemics.’
+Experts and eminent speakers from various fields expressed their views on National Security against the backdrop of the Covid-19 Pandemic and past disasters.
+The dialogue was held on a virtual platform.
+This conference was inaugurated by the National Security Adviser, Shri Ajit Doval with the Keynote Address by Dr Soumya Swaminathan, Chief Scientist, World Health Organisation and the Valedictory Address was delivered by Dr Rajiv Kumar, Vice-Chairman, NITI AAYOG.